-Arc V of Master Of The Wind was also reportedly made while writer Volrath was in a deep depression.
+Apparently, while chapter 6 of The Way was in production, Lun, its creator, was going through some rough times.
+Arc V of Master of the Wind was also reportedly made while writer Volrath was in a deep depression.
 It's much sadder and more pessimistic than the series as a whole.

 An Urban Legend said that the real Mike Dawson who starred in Dark Seed had one after making the game and left game design, having a Mental Breakdown.
 The part about leaving game design is true; however, he didn't have a mental breakdown and begun to teach game design and wrote books on computer programming.
 Mike Dawson's character has a complete breakdown in the sequel, but that version of Mike isn't a creator - he's just a guy who lives with his mom.